joey-public/WES207CapstoneProject/main/README.md

 ./host <server IP> <PORT> <USRP IP>
 ```

-If you want to test with a single USRP without any networking.
-This can be useful for collecting data for postprocessing to test differnet dsp algorithms.
+If you want to test with a single USRP without any networking:
 ```
 ./host
 ```
+This can be useful for collecting data for postprocessing to test differnet dsp algorithms.

 ### Host Settings

 Before running the host you can configure the settings of the usrp and processing, by modifying the  `main/settings.txt`.
 The available settings are listed below.